 There’s nothing like a run in the sunshine to get you out of the house when you start feeling a little cooped up.
 So why not reset your fitness, get your mind firing on all cylinders and hit two birds with one fit stone all whilst practising physical distancing.

-Whether you’re a regular runner, or trying something new during these unprecedented times, these running routes around Auckland will bring you some inspo.
-With most parks now closed to cars, remember to only hit up the routes that you can get to under your own steam (and not running for kms to get their either please).
-Outside of this list you can also search paths closer to home using this handy tool.
+Whether you’re a regular runner or trying something new during lockdown, these running tracks around Auckland will bring you some inspo.
+With most parks now closed to cars, remember to only hit up the routes that you can get to under your own steam (and not running for kms to get there either please).
+Outside of this list, you can also search paths closer to home using this handy tool.

 If you're isolating near Orakei, then the Orakei Basin is your new best friend.
 The entire walkway is less than 3km, so it’s perfect for runners starting out.
 If you want a bigger run, extend the loop through the ‘walkway alternative’ track, taking you through tree-lined streets and a bunch of reserves in the area.

 Tamaki Drive is an Auckland must-do—or should we say Auckland must-run?
 Curving 10km along the waterfront from downtown Auckland to St Heliers, the route is not only flat but there are minimal road crossings—winning.
 Better yet, the views have you spoilt for choice.
 Feast your eyes on the glistening Waitemata Harbour or gaze enviously at the mansions lining the cliff tops.
 Start at the ferry terminal and run along Quay Street through to St Heliers.
 A mandatory pit stop at Achilles Point must be made.
 Take a break and enjoy the lookout.